Slovenia News Agency Chief Resigns Over Govt Pressure - UrduPoint

 Jansa's administration dragged its heels even after the Supreme Court ordered the government to resume funding STA's public service mission, citing legal disputes over the funding contract.

+- 'Unfortunate' resignation - The European Alliance of Press Agencies (EANA) also expressed "alarm," calling Veselinovic's resignation "unfortunate".

+"Real independent journalism cannot thrive under pressure of any kind," the alliance, which includes AFP, said in a statement.

-Jansa's government started criticising public media coverage of the coronavirus crisis -- which included reports about alleged irregularities in procurement of protective gear and vaccines -- soon after taking office in March 2020.
+Jansa's government started criticising coverage of the coronavirus crisis by state-sponsored media -- which included reports about alleged irregularities in procurement of protective gear and vaccines -- soon after taking office in March 2020.

 Under pressure from the EU, the government said in January that it had restarted payments to STA.